TimerChen/Jidi_Competition_MPot/README.md

 	|-- env		                        // scripts for the environment
 	|	|-- mpot_integrated.py  // The environment wrapper
 	|-- utils
-	|-- run_log.py		                // run the game with provided agents (same way we evaluate your submission in the backend server)
+	|-- run_log.py		                // run the game with provided agents with your opponents
+	|-- run_log_fixed_scenario.py		  // run the game with provided agents on fixed scenarios
 ```